 Located 250 miles from Las Vegas, The Grand Canyon is a must-see.
 The road trip will only take about 4.5 hours.
 If you need some more inspiration, head to San Francisco.
 Explore the city’s main attractions, and then move on to California’s wine country.
 Enjoy a trekking trip to the famous Washington DC monument and make the most of your journey.

 Choose home rentals & apartments instead of resorts & hotels

 Apart from being more economical, rentals give people the opportunity to explore a place as locals.
 Check the web for an affordable rental and make sure it is positioned near main places of interest and attractions.
 Airbnb.com and craigslist.com have excellent accommodation facilities that are both convenient and incredibly comfortable too.

 Most hotels have hidden fees for accommodation.
 Prior to making a reservation, you should check their website.
 Read the terms and conditions thoroughly, and call them if you have any doubts.
-It’s always best to talk to someone on the phone to make sure you’re not playing anything extra.
+It’s always best to talk to someone on the phone to make sure you’re not paying anything extra.

 Plan your finances carefully

 You shouldn’t go on a trip before settling on a budget.
-Start saving some money with at least two months in advance.
+Start saving some money at least two months in advance.
 Get a prepaid credit card and this way you won’t be tempted to go over budget.
 Make a detailed list and estimate accommodation costs, gas, meals and entertainment.
 Add a little extra just to be sure.
 A great idea would be to pay for expenses with your credit card; this way you’ll avoid unexpected fees and you won’t be tempted to buy everything you see in the local markets.